 Our discourse network analysis of newspaper articles confirms the high political salience of energy costs in the UK compared to Germany, consistent with our expectations based on variation in demand-side institutions.
-In Germany, only about 10% of the discourse among government and private actors raised energy costs as a concern, while about 48% raised energy security and 42% environmental concerns (Figure 5).
-On the other hand, in the UK, 47% of statements relate to energy costs, a share exceeding energy security or environmental concerns
+In Germany, only about 10% of the discourse among government and private actors raised energy costs as a concern, compared to two other common concerns that we use as references: energy security (48%) and environmental concerns (42%) (Figure 5).
+On the other hand, in the UK, 47% of statements related to energy costs, a share exceeding both energy security or environmental concerns (Figure 5).

-(Figure 5).
 Concerns about energy costs loomed large in the UK policy response to the oil shock, while the German government had a freer hand to focus on transformative policy priorities.